KshitijMagare19/KshitijMagare19/README.md

 ### Hi there 👋
 ![](https://komarev.com/ghpvc/?username=KshitijMagare19)

-- 😄 I am a student at Vishwakarma Institute of Technology, Pune currently pursuing B.Tech in computer engineering.
+- 😄 I am a student of Vishwakarma Institute of Technology, Pune recently completed B.Tech in computer engineering.
 Being a computer passionate,
 - 📫 I find myself highly interested in domains of Web development, Application development.
 - ⚡ In addition, I have worked on projects involving Android as well as web development and I love to exploring various fields through projects.